 Have fun and smile big!

-A native of Mandeville, Louisiana, Ashley Stephens is the current Pro Director for NAD, where she has been an instructor since 2011.
+A native of Mandeville, Louisiana, Ashley Stephens has been an instructor since 2011.
 Prior to becoming a full-time instructor, Ashley led a dedicated career performing and instructing in the artforms of dance and aerial silks.
 As a performing dancer, Ashley took the stage in a multitude of places, including Los Angeles where she interned with the internationally acclaimed Diavolo Dance Theater.
 Prior to that, Ashley participated in collegiate competitive dance across the country, representing her alma mater’s dance team, the LSU Tiger Girls, where she was a four-year member and captain.
 Ashley has also performed and choreographed pieces with the LSU Theater Department for the International Fringe Festival in Edinburgh, Scotland.
 As a committed teacher and choreographer, Ashley has choreographed for several high school and college national competitions, and she has worked extensively with Universal Dance Association to teach workshops in China, Columbia, Croatia, Germany, Greece, Ecuador, Slovenia, Scotland, Finland, and Korea.
 As one of the founders of Bel Vol, her former aerial silk performance company, Ashley served as Artistic Director, spearheading the company’s performances at venues such as the Contemporary Arts Center in New Orleans, LA.